syncfusion-content/xamarin-docs/Xamarin/DataGrid/MVVM.md

 <% endtab %>

-In ViewModel, filtering methods was implemented and method will be called when `OnFilterChanged` triggered.
+In ViewModel, filtering methods and properties was implemented and method will be called when `OnFilterChanged` triggered.

 <% tab %>